-IFRS 17 is an International Financial Reporting Standard that was issued by the International Accounting Standards Board in May 2017.
-IFRS 17 will replace IFRS 4 Insurance Contracts on accounting for insurance contracts and has an effective date of 1 January 2021.
+NZ IFRS 17 is a New Zealand Equivalent to International Financial Reporting Standard 17 Insurance Contracts that was issued by the New Zealand Accounting Standards Board in August 2017.
+NZ IFRS 17 will replace NZ IFRS 4 Insurance Contracts on accounting for insurance contracts and has an effective date of 1 January 2021.

-Under the IFRS 17, insurance contract liabilities will be calculated as the present value of future insurance cash flows with a provision for risk.
+Under the NZ IFRS 17, insurance contract liabilities will be calculated as the present value of future insurance cash flows with a provision for risk.
 The discount rate applied will reflect current interest rates.
 If the present value of future cash flows would produce a gain at the time an insurance contract is issued the model would also require a "contractual service margin" to offset the day 1 gain.
 The contractual service margin would amortize over the life of the insurance contract.
 There would also be a new income statement presentation for insurance contracts, including a revised definition of revenue, and additional disclosure requirements.

-IFRS 17 will also have accommodations for certain specific types of insurance contracts.
+NZ IFRS 17 will also have accommodations for certain specific types of insurance contracts.
 Short-duration insurance contracts will be permitted to use a simplified unearned premium liability model until a claim is incurred.
 And for some contracts in which the cash flows are linked to underlying items, the liability value will reflect that linkage.

-The Company is yet to assess IFRS 17's full effect and impact on the Compnay's financial statements and intends to adopt IFRS 17 no later than the accounting period beginning on or after 1 April 2021.
+The Company is yet to assess NZ IFRS 17's full effect and impact on the Company's financial statements and intends to adopt NZ IFRS 17 no later than the accounting period beginning on or after 1 April 2021.